p-martinho/Modular.Api.Template/README.md

 * I would recommend using Enumeration classes instead of `enum`s for enumerations with logic (switch statements, etc.).
 The enumeration classes bring several benefits.
 You can explore a library like [PMart.Enumeration](https://github.com/p-martinho/Enumeration).

+# Next release (TODO)

+* Removed reference to ProblemDetails assembly because it is removed in the solution created by template
+* Update packages